-Most would argue that an IRF540 [often found in those "Arduino Starter Kits"] is NOT Logic Level.
+Here's an example of the kind of Box Free thinking that leads to design versitility: Most would argue that an IRF540 [often found in those "Arduino Starter Kits"] is NOT Logic Level.
 But, even an IRF540 can be considered [5V] Logic Level, if the Drain current is limited to around 6A.
-How can I tell?
+How can one tell?
 Have a look at Figure 4.

 This graph shows typical ways this MOSFET behaves for different Gate Voltage levels [different levels of VGS].
-Each of those "ski slope" heavy black lines, on the graph, represents a different VGS.
-And across the length of each of those lines are all the different ways the MOSFET will [typically] behave for different levels of voltage across the Drain-Source channel.
+Each black line, on the graph, represents a different VGS].
+And across the span of the line are all the different ways the MOSFET will [typically] behave for different levels of voltage across the Drain-Source channel.
 Notice how the lines bend at a certain point.
-Moving from right to left, the line starts out roughly horizontal.
+Moving from right to left, the line starts out horizontal [though, some of the VGS lines are a bit wonky — especially the ones above 5.5V].
 Then, the line dives downward.
 That downward slope portion of the line is a region where the MOSFET behaves like a linear resistance.
-The horizontal [or relatively horizontal] portion is a region there the transistor behaves like a constant current regulator [or relatively constant].
+The horizontal [or relatively horizontal] portion is a region there the transistor behaves like a constant current regulator [i.e. relatively constant].

-When the MOSFET is operating in a linear resistance region, it is considered to be turned all the way on (also known as satureated).
+When the MOSFET is operating in that linear resistance region, it is considered to be turned all the way on (also known as satureated).
 It's, basically, behaving like a switch that is closed.
 The linear resistance is akin to a mechanical switch's contact resistance.
-The point, on the 4.5V line, marked by a Red Circle, is the point where the IRF540 is just reaching saturation.
-At that point, there is [typically] nine tenths of a volt across the Drain-to-Soruce channel, when 6 amps are flowing through the channel [marked in Red].
+The point, on the 4.5V line, where I drew a red circle, is the point where the IRF540 is just reaching saturation.
+At that point, according to the graph, there is [typically] nine tenths of a volt across the Drain-to-Soruce channel when 6 amps are flowing through the channel.
 Thus, this MOSFET is functioning quite well at the Logic Level of 4.5V!
-It will be dissipating around 5.4 Watts [6A x 900mV], so, definately throw a heatsink on it!
-But, these parameters are well within what is considered proper operation for this device.
+At that point the transistor is dissipating around 5.4 Watts [6A x 900mV], so it will, probably, need a heatsink, but these parameters are well within what is considered proper operation, for this device.

-The Green Circle indicates a point on the curve where the transistor can run at a mere 1.6 Watts.
-So, if you only run this transistor at 4A, you might not even need a heat sink.
-This transistor is designed to run at much higher currents than 4A, or even 6A, and one might be inclined to argue that the Logic Level designation only applies if the transistor can function closer to it's designed limits, with a Logic Level voltage on it's Gate.
-But even a so-called Logic Level transistor, really isn't Logic Level above a certain intensity of current — an instensity only reachable with a higher than Logic Level voltage on the gate.
-So, where is this line to be drawn?
+The Green circle indicates a point on the curve where the transistor can run at a mere 1.6 Watts.
+So, if you only run this transistor at 4A, you might not even need a heat sink — especially if the transistor is in a well ventilated space.
+This transistor is designed to run at much higher currents than 4A, or even 6A, and one might be inclined to argue that the Logic Level designation only applies if the transistor can function at it's designed limits with only a Logic Level stimulus.
+It all boils down to specs, math and engineering decisions.

 Now, I'm not one of those Bad A$$ engineers that design Switch Mode anything!
 Which is why the following insights, recently offered to me by one of those Bad A$$ engineers, was news to me.